ryabrams/countries-by-region/README.md

 # countries-by-region
-A useful CSV containing the text values for all countries, abbreviations and sales region.
+A useful collection of CSV containing the text values for all countries, abbreviations and popular sales region.
+For total open use in CRM and Marketing Automation projects.